Dennis Franz (Blow Out) Blow Out

 | 1981 | Blow Out | Manny Karp |

-He would later appear in Body Double (1984) as Rubin, the film director.
-The four De Palma roles form a portrait of a particular type: the gruff, profane, amoral working-class man who navigates corrupt systems with ease because he has no principles to compromise.
+The De Palma roles form a portrait of a particular type: the gruff, profane, amoral working-class man who navigates corrupt systems with ease because he has no principles to compromise.
+Rubin, the film director who fires the protagonist in Body Double, was famously modeled on De Palma himself.

 NYPD Blue (1993–2005) would later give Franz a version of this type with a conscience — Detective Sipowicz as Manny Karp with a moral education.